Apprentice and Trainee advice and support

 Make sure you collect a Statement of Attainment from your closing training organisation so you have proof of your completed units of competency.
 This will ensure a smooth transfer to your new training organisation.

-Your Australian Network Provider (ANP) can help you and your employer find another training organisation.
+Your Apprenticeship Network provider can help you and your employer find another training organisation.

 Most awards have special coverage for apprentices and trainees.
 Your employer should pay you at least the minimum rate shown in your award or agreement.